mwburgoyne/pyResToolbox/pyrestoolbox/docs/changelist.rst

+Changelist in 2.1.2:

+- Fixed bug in implementation of Velarde, Blasingame & McCain Oil Rs calculation.

+Changelist in 2.1.0:

+- Fixed variable Typing issue that caused problems with Python 3.9 and older.
+- Added reference to the Burgoyne ('BUR') methods for gas Z-Factor and critical property correlation

 Changelist in 2.0.0:

 - Modified the new Z-Factor method, 'BUR', now a tuned five component Peng Robinson method that is fast and stable and able to handle up to 100% of CO2, H2S, N2 or H2 as well as natural gas.
 Viscosities are calculated with a tuned LBC model.